mui/material-ui/docs/pages/blog/mui-core-v5.md

 - [MUI Core](https://github.com/mui-org/material-ui/projects/25)
 - [MUI X](https://github.com/mui-org/material-ui-x/projects/1)

-We offer this transparency into what we plan to work on, so that you can plan better and share feedback earlier to influence what we’re building.
+We offer this transparency into what we plan to work on so that you can plan better and share feedback earlier to influence what we’re building.

-From a high level perspective, we plan to focus in the upcoming period on the following topics:
+From a high-level perspective, we plan to focus in the upcoming period on the following topics:

 - Core product:
   - Unstyled components and hooks.
 We want to continue improving the customization experience.